 It’s the only answer to the myopia that’s created by paying too much attention to your existing customers.

 “Just because you’re paranoid doesn’t mean they aren’t after you.”

 This is the attitude every business would be best to adopt when it comes to staying sharp and ahead of the game.

 Just because you’ve got happy users and clients – whether you’re a startup or a market leader – doesn’t mean you can ignore everyone else.

-In fact, the best companies constantly look beyond their own customer base and track their brand health to figure out what’s next and stay ahead of disruptive forces.
+In fact, the best companies constantly look beyond their own customer base to figure out what’s next and stay ahead of disruptive forces.